radek-sprta/powerfish/README.md

-# Fish prompt
+# Powerfish

-Customized fish prompt in inspired by [agnoster-zsh-theme](https://github.com/agnoster/agnoster-zsh-theme) showing:
+Powerfish is an elegant and informative prompt for Fish inspired by [agnoster-zsh-theme](https://github.com/agnoster/agnoster-zsh-theme) and [Powerline](https://github.com/powerline/powerline).
+It displays the following:

 * virtual environment
 * failure of previous command